 Specifically, we studied the filtering or tracking performance of the model as the robot executes motor commands and receives RGB-D observations.
 We also studied the long-range predictive accuracy of the model in response to sequences of motor commands.

-We compared the learned HSE-PSR model to nonparametric function approximation methods for mapping motor commands directly to observations.
+Finally, we compared the learned HSE-PSR model to several nonparametric function approximation methods for mapping motor commands directly to observations.
 We show that the learned dynamical system model greatly outperforms the non-dynamic methods by learning to accurately track the state of the robot.

-5.1 Filtering Accuracy
+A. Filtering Accuracy

 First we studied the filtering performance of the HSE-PSR.
 As the learned model executes actions and receives observations, the model's prediction accuracy should increase.
-Additionally, the process of filtering should help to overcome error in the reported joint angles and observations leading to more accurate predictions than models which do not take history into account.
+Additionally, the process of filtering should help to overcome error in the reported joint angles and observations (see Section V-A), leading to more accurate predictions than models which do not take history into account.

 To test this hypothesis, we performed filtering over sequences of 100 actions and observations, comparing the predictive accuracy of the model as measured by mean squared error (MSE) in the prediction of the next observation given the current action.
 We then compared to a baseline provided by kernel regression from motor commands to observations.
-We trained kernel regression on
+We trained kernel regression on the same dataset as the HSE-PSR and used Gaussian RBF kernels.
+The squared error of the predictions was averaged over 1000 trials (Figure 5(A)).